-- The BRCA LSOR National championship is an 8-round championship which runs from spring each year until just before the BRCA AGM in October.
-2.1 - 2.2 Within each classed race there will be three titles available, depending on numbers, a National champion, Clubman champion and also a Junior champion for the season. - 2.3 Each championship is awarded on points from the best 5 rounds of the season, if there is a tie then the sections Non-scoring countback rules apply which means the points from the 6th meeting are used to see who finished the highest, if this is a tie then the 7th meeting results are then used - The clubman championship excludes those drivers who have regularly achieve an A final in previous race seasons and achieved a nominal score per round set by the LSOR committee annually.
-Drivers may be promoted and demoted between the championships by the LSOR committee but normally once a Clubman driver is classified as 24 a National driver they will always be classed as a National driver no matter what results they achieve in the series unless a gap of 3 years is present from their last meeting. - 2.5 The junior championship is open to anyone who holds a BRCA Junior Membership for that season. - 2.6 Junior championship to be placed from standings in main championship.Best 5 to count.
+- 2.1 The BRCA LSOR National championship is an 8-round championship which runs from spring each year until just before the BRCA AGM in October. - Within each classed race there will be three titles available, depending on numbers, a National champion, and 2 regional champions.
+An award will also be given to the highest junior in each class. - 2.3 Each National championship is awarded on points from the best 5 rounds of the season. if there is a tie then the sections Non-scoring countback rules apply which means the points from the 6th meeting are used to see who finished the highest, if this is a tie then the 7th meeting results are then used. - The 8 round National Championship will have 3 rounds nominated as Northern Meetings and 3 that are nominated as Southern meetings based on their rough UK geographical location.
+The last round of the season (round 8) will then be the regional championship finale where points will be available for both Northern and Southern championships.
+The finale round will score double points. - 2.5 The regional championships are awarded on points from the best 3 rounds of the 4 available (3 dedicated rounds and the finale).
+If there is a tie, countback will apply to the 4 score.
+Drivers are only allowed to enter one regional series. - 2.6 Drivers who finished in the National Championship top 5 of any class from the previous season are exempt from entering the regional championships for the forthcoming season. - 2.7 The highest junior award will be determined from the highest placed with racer who holds a BRCA Junior licence within the national championship.

-GENERAL STANDARDS FOR BRCA SANCTIONED MEETINGS
+3. GENERAL STANDARDS FOR BRCA SANCTIONED MEETINGS